Cole, powerful Astros hammer Nats 7-1, lead World Series 3-2

 The fans weren’t finished, either.

 Cole ended his outing by getting Victor Robles on a called third strike, a pitch the TV zone showed to be off the plate.
-Robles chucked his bat, helmet and gloves, and crowd soon began a derisive chant at umpire Lance Barksdale.
+Robles chucked his bat, helmet and gloves, and the crowd soon began a derisive chant at umpire Lance Barksdale.

+“I know there were some choice words but that’s just in the heat of the moment,” Martinez said.

 “It’s tough.
-I think ultimately some of those pitches were off the plate,” Cole said, acknowledging he finished his outing “with a break.”
+I think ultimately some of those pitches were off the plate,” he said.

+“They came to support us and really gave us everything they had all the way to the end, all 27 innings.
+Hats off to them.
+We apologize that we didn’t give them more to celebrate,” outfielder Adam Eaton said.
+“It wasn’t that we didn’t try.”

 Cole led the majors in strikeouts this year, was second to Verlander in wins and topped the AL in ERA.
-Yet he hardly looked like an October star in Game 1, giving up five runs over seven uneven innings.
+He took a 19-game winning streak into the opener but hardly looked like an October star, giving up five runs over seven uneven innings.

-In his second round against the Nationals, he aced the test.
+In his second shot against the Nationals, he aced the test.
 His lone early wobble came when he dropped a return toss from catcher Martin Maldonado after a foul ball.

 Cole escaped a first-and-third, no-out jam in the second, then breezed into the seventh.